Blackberry Pickin’ Time!

 Picking blackberries with my grandmother always started with the proper attire.
 Bonnets…she wore a bonnet and wanted us girls to wear one too.
 We didn’t want to and most of the time we could get away without it, but then she made me my very own bonnet.

-If you’ve never worn one, you can’t imagine how hot they are.
+If you’ve never worn one, you can’t imagine how terribly hot they are.
 My mother didn’t wear one or ever make us wear one.
 She would wear a wide-brimmed hat to the field and most of the time we wore baseball caps.

 I’ll never forget the look on my mother’s face the day I came home with my very own bonnet that Mama had made me.